Smashing/smashing/README.md

 ## Community

 Feel free to submit issues for bugs, new features, and enhancements in [GitHub](https://github.com/SmashingDashboard/smashing/issues).
-For more general questions, or help with widgets, please use the [project mailing list](https://groups.google.com/forum/#!forum/smashing-dashboard).
+For more general questions, or help with widgets, please use the [gitter chatroom](https://gitter.im/Smashing).

 ## Installation